danielsamuels/ely-chess-club/index.md

 Whether it's your first time playing chess or you've been playing for a while - if you're interested in meeting a bunch of like-minded folks in the Ely area, then come along and give us a game!

+If you're playing in an away match, please see our [Venues page](/venues) for details of where we play as well as useful parking information.

 ## Contact Us

 If you would like to get in touch, please contact [Ollie Lenton](mailto:contact@elybeetchess.co.uk).
 You can also chat with us on the [Ely Beet Chess Club Discord Server](https://discord.gg/fBTdXdxuqp).